Brooke Bond was the largest tea company in the world. Its PG Tips product is the highest selling tea in the UK.

 Brooke Bond acquired Haywards Pickles, alongside other smaller brands, from the Melbray Group for £1.5 million in cash in 1970.

 Brooke Bond’s share of the British tea market had grown to 40 percent by 1972.
 PG Tips was the brand leader in tea with a 20 percent share, while Dividend held 12 percent.
-The Times credited the rise of PG Tips from fourth place in 1956 to the chimpanzee advertisements.
+The Times credited the growth of the PG Tips brand to the chimpanzee advertising campaigns.

 Unilever, the Anglo-Dutch consumer goods giant, acquired Brooke Bond for £389 million in cash in a hostile takeover in 1984.
 Brooke Bond was the largest tea producer in the world, and held 31 percent of the British tea market.
 Unilever already owned the Lipton tea business.